If you’re like most business owners, this photo of someone being literally boxed in by shipping containers probably feels familiar.

 While the definition is simple, the application tends to trip people up.

 If you are ready to start shipping outside the United States, there are a few things you need to know right off the bat:

 - International shipping will take longer and cost more.
 Don’t waste time fighting it.
 Embrace it and find the best solution for your company.

 - Customs and duties, both in the originating country and the receiving country, are all forms of import/export taxes you can’t avoid.

-- Because every country has its own unique import/export requirements, it’s easiest if you start shipping to a country that is part of a strong US trade agreement.
-Mexico and Canada are the easiest, since the US-Mexico-Canada Agreement (USMCA) simplified taxes and other requirements, but there are 20 other countries that also have free trade agreements with the US.
+- Because every country has unique import/export requirements, it’s easiest if you start shipping to a country that is part of a strong US trade agreement.
+Mexico and Canada are the easiest since the US-Mexico-Canada Agreement (USMCA) simplified taxes and other requirements, but 20 other countries also have free trade agreements with the US.

 Domestic vs. international shipping